Chanakya National Law University: Cultural Committee

 The committees are reconstituted every year through student elections.

-Quizzing

-Students at CNLU are fond of quizzing.
-The intra-quizzing competition takes place every semester and is organised by the Quizzica under the aegis of Academic and Debating Committee.

 Jeevatva (The CNLU Fest)

 CNLU annual fest named JEEVATVA is being organised on 14–16 February.
 Students from many colleges across India have participated in this fest.
 It includes cultural, sports and academic events.

 Debating

 The University has had a long culture of debating and has participated in the country's most renowned debates including the NLSIU Bangalore Debate, Mukerji Memorial Debate, etc. It has also been organizing its own parliamentary debate speculated to be one of the largest debating events in eastern India.
 CNLU also organised the first grand-scale Model United Nations event in Bihar.

 CNLU Legal Aid Society

 This society works for providing legal aid and awareness.
 This society basically helps people who are economically backward by helping them in their litigation.
 Programmes are organized by this society to make people aware of their rights and duties.
 It has worked in collaboration with NGOs like 'Bal Sakha' and 'Aman'.The society has organized its first National Legal Aid Fest Vidhikta consisting of which has witnessed the participation of various premier law schools and other different colleges based all over India.

 CNLU has an active Increasing Diversity by Increasing Access (IDIA) chapter which trains underprivileged students for the law entrance exam CLAT.